sivag123/CWC15-Terminal/README.md

 ================

 A terminal based score-card client for Cricket World Cup 2015 matches.
 This is completely written in ruby.
-To execute this on your machine, just download the script and do, ruby CWC15.rb in your terminal.
+To execute this on your machine, just download the zip and do, ./install.sh in your terminal. then type cwc15 to use the utility.
 It will ask for match number, which can be found at sites like www.icc-cricket.com (A small work for you to do :p)

 Features